-- 1. Press Tab to give focus to the canvas. - 2.
-Use the arrow keys to select a node that has a connection you want to select. - 3.
+- 2. Press Tab two times.
+The focus is now on the canvas.
+(Note: There are no visual highlights to indicate the focus.) - 3.
+Use the arrow keys to select a node that has a connection you want to - 4.
 Use the slash (/) and backslash (\) keys to cycle through the connections.